Department and Program Recommendations for First-Year Students

 The media studies minor is for students interested in journalism or media studies or a combination.
-It requires five courses, including MCST 126, Media Institutions, or INTL/MCST 202, Global Media Industries.
+It requires five courses, including MCST 126, Local Media Institutions, or INTL/MCST 202, Global Media Industries.
 The minor concentrates on media studies and offers opportunities for critical research as well as for pre-professional experience in media production.

-Students in the department have found opportunities for internships with arts and other nonprofit organizations and with media companies.
+The Twin Cities is a vibrant and creative urban area, and students in the department have found opportunities for internships with arts and other nonprofit organizations and with media companies.
 Graduates have found employment in the media, in government, and in social and cultural institutions as well as opportunities for further study in doctoral programs and professional schools.

 The broad goal of this concentration is to provide students with an opportunity to engage in the interdisciplinary study of the Middle East and the broader Islamic world.
 Somewhat more specifically, the objectives of the concentration are to cultivate in students (a) a basic familiarity with culture, politics, religion, philosophy, literature, economy, and geography of both the Middle East and the wider Islamic world; (b) an understanding of some of the major theoretical and/or methodological approaches to the study of both the Middle East and the Islamic world; (c) an appreciation of the social, political, and cultural diversity/complexity of the Middle East and Islamic World; (d) a sympathetic understanding of a relevant worldwide or cultural perspective different from his/her own; (e) a capacity to engage thoughtfully and constructively in potentially difficult dialogues regarding some of the more contentious issues affecting the region/civilization (e.g. US intervention in Iraq, the Arab-Israeli conflict); and (f) if possible, facilitate knowledge of a language that is spoken natively by people of the Middle East or Islamic world.